Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Common OT Formulations

+\marginpar{R3}\rother{Note that the Wasserstein barycenter can be cast a Multi-marginal Optimal Transport (MOT) problem; a generalization of OT that aligns multiple probability measures (check \cite[Eq.(1),(2)]{pass2015multi} and \cite[10.1]{Peyre2018ComputationalTransport}).
+Traditionally, the MOT formulation has been used extensively in economics, physics, and financial mathematics.
+Recently, the formulation has become popular in machine learning \cite{cao2019multi, mi2001multi, he2019attgan}.}

 \textit{Applications}: \cite{Fan2020ScalableNetworks} represent the Barycenter as a generative model that resembles a WGAN.
-Due to this, they may generate infinitely many samples from the Barycenter. \cite{Fan2020ScalableNetworks} generate samples from toy Barycenters of MNIST images and recoloured high resolution images, however other applications should be possible.
+Due to this, they may generate infinitely many samples from the Barycenter. \cite{Fan2020ScalableNetworks} generate samples from toy Barycenters of MNIST images and re-colored high-resolution images.
+However, other applications should be possible. \rother{MOT was used in generative modeling \cite{cao2019multi}, clustering \cite{mi2001multi} and domain adaptation \cite{he2019attgan}. }

+\textit{Limitations:} \marginpar{R2/R3}\rref{Computational hardness is the most obvious limitation of Wasserstein Barycenter \cite{lin2022complexity}.
+Efforts to innovate scalable algorithms will definitely increase the application range of Wasserstein Barycenter}. \marginpar{R3}\rref{MOT is severely limited by the lack of efficient algorithms.
+In some cases \cite{altschuler2023polynomial}, MOT can be solved in polynomial time.
+Yet, in general, MOT requires exponential time in the number of marginals and their support sizes.
+Altschuler \etal \cite{altschuler2021hardness} introduced a toolkit that was used to prove the intractability of a number of MOT problems.}